cucumber/docs/content/guides/10-minute-tutorial.md

 {{% block "kotlin" %}}

 Unfortunately, Cucumber does not generate snippets in Kotlin.
 But fortunately IntelliJ can convert the Java code to Kotlin code for you.
+You might need to improve the translated code, to make it more idiomatic.
 You might also need to add the following import statements (if you hadn't already).

 Your `StepDefs.kt` file should now look like this: